luckunately/ML-prefetching-paper/outline/outline.md

     - LLM
   - Analysis
     - Comparison
-    - Why LSTM is not the best model for prefetching (catostrophic forgetting)
+    - Why LSTM is not the best model for prefetching (catastrophic forgetting)

 ## Challenges and future work
 TODO